radiate-framework/radiate-framework.github.io/docs/wordpress/custom-post-types.md

 ### Post Type Options

-The post type options are an array of properties for the `Cpt` for example, `has_archive` determines if the post type will have an archive page, `menu_icon` specifies the [Dashicon](https://developer.wordpress.org/resource/dashicons/#welcome-learn-more) to use.
+The post type options are an array of properties for the `PostType` for example, `has_archive` determines if the post type will have an archive page, `menu_icon` specifies the [Dashicon](https://developer.wordpress.org/resource/dashicons/#welcome-learn-more) to use.

 The different arguments accepted are well documented in the [WordPress documentation](https://developer.wordpress.org/reference/functions/register_post_type/)